RedWilly/YT-Automation/SETUP.md

 **When to use each:**

 - **`"sentence"`** - Best for narrative content (stories, history, explainers).
 Creates natural visual pacing that matches speech patterns.
+Includes automatic balancing:
+  - Segments < 6 words OR < 8 seconds are merged
+  - Segments > 100 words OR > 18 seconds are split
+  - LLM assigns shot types (pan/zoom/static) for visual variety

 - **`"wordCount"`** - Best for content without clear sentence structure (poetry, lyrics, lists).
 Ensures consistent segment lengths.

-**How `naturalEdit` affects segmentation:**

-When `naturalEdit: true`, segments longer than ~5 seconds are automatically split into smaller chunks.
-This prevents any single image from staying on screen too long, creating more dynamic pacing.
-The LLM also assigns shot types (pan/zoom/static) to each chunk.
+No automatic balancing - uses fixed word count.

 **Example:**
-A 12-second sentence might become two 6-second segments, each with its own image and effect.
+A 25-second sentence with 80 words would be split into 2 segments (~12.5s each).

 ### Captions